 “This is the goal, just as we shared the goal of simplify life for those who work, those who are self-employed, those who work of their: artisans, traders, VAT numbers, freelancers, entrepreneurs.
 Entrepreneurs, beware!
 Not only the big businessmen financed and pampered by the governments of the left.”

-As the leader of a radical-right wing party it is surprising that he would criticize the way big business are “pampered”.
+As the leader of a radical-right wing party it is surprising that he would criticize the way big business is “pampered”.
 However, even more remarkable is that he blames the political left for this.
 Especially as the left has traditionally advocated higher taxes on large corporations.
 This might be in line with the constant need for populists to frame the other side as the enemy.
 Furthermore, there seems to be a willingness to align itself with the ‘common men and women’, instead of practicing politics through traditional right-wing neoliberalism.
 A more obvious elite to blame in the context of populism and radicalism would be the European Union.
 What’s striking is that Salvini barely mentions Brussels or the EU in any of his speeches during 2018.
 However, he does blame European regulations (appendix 1, speech 12) and the European commissioners (appendix 1, speech 11).

 Both in 2016 and in 2018 Salvini frames political events in terms of cosmic importance.
 In 2016 he said the following at the beginning of his speech: